dr-boss/hc2-sql-log/README.md

       `HC2_Message` varchar(200) CHARACTER SET utf8 NOT NULL
     ) ENGINE=MyISAM DEFAULT CHARSET=latin2;
 copy to web directory:
-    HC12345.php                  -- this file is called by HC2, change login dana for SQL server.
-Importand use the sane name in http string in sql-sys-log.lua
-    HC12345_log.php              -- for test, display last 20 message.
-edit user and password in php files, and if need database name I use this for monitor 2 two HC2 by internet (one by VPN, second by https
+  fibaro.php as  HC12345.php          -- this file is called by HC2, Importand use the sane name in http string in sql-sys-log.lua fibaro_log.php as  HC12345_log.php  -- for test, display last 20 message. in two php files edit user,password and table - to name of HC2 and if you change database name from default 'fibaro' I use this for monitor 2 two HC2 by internet (one by VPN, second by https For see message use any sql browser or excel with mysql connect or by file ......_log.php for corect HC2